tomstark99/cenm-deployment-local/README.md

         --network-root-truststore-password trustpass
     ```

-    _Note: There is currently a known issue (https://github.com/tomstark99/cenm-deployment-local/issues/5) where corda versions outside of `4.10` might cause exceptions during registration_
+    _Note: There is currently a known issue (https://github.com/tomstark99/cenm-deployment-local/issues/5) where corda versions outside of `4.10` might cause exceptions during registration._

 5. Update the `networkparameters.conf` file with the correct nodeInfo